 An orthopedic specialist is a physician dedicated to the care of musculoskeletal issues in the body.
 Some of their most challenging but rewarding work focuses on major joints, such as the knee, shoulder and elbow.
-New treatments, delivered with world-class technology and expertise, are producing remarkable healing results at Mattalino Orthopaedics in Phoenix, AZ.
+New treatments, delivered with world-class technology and expertise, are producing remarkable healing results at Angelo Mattalino, MD in Phoenix, AZ.

 When Should I See an Orthopedic Specialist?